 I’m Dr. Shannon Pugh, MA, PhD, CCTP.
-I am passionate about supporting my clients by connecting with their personal strengths to approach their struggles from a non-judgmental, accepting, and caring place.
+I am passionate about supporting people by connecting with their personal strengths to approach their struggles from a non-judgmental, accepting, and caring place.
 Together we can work to help you shift from depression, anxiety, fear, anger, trauma, and disconnection, to more mindfulness, self-compassion, peace, inner healing, connection, and true joy.

-I earned both my Master’s degree in Professional Counseling—with a specialization in Marriage and Family Therapy—and my PhD in Counselor Education and Supervision from Liberty University and my Bachelor’s degree in Behavioral Science/ Psychology from the U.S. Air Force Academy.
+I earned both my Master’s degree in Counseling—with a specialization in Marriage and Family Therapy—and my PhD in Counselor Education and Supervision from Liberty University and my Bachelor’s degree in Behavioral Science/ Psychology from the U.S. Air Force Academy.
 I have also completed advanced graduate course work at Liberty Theological Seminary in Systematic Theology (I and II) and Hermeneutics.
 Additionally, I have received considerable education and training in the integration of psychology and counseling with theology, spirituality, and religion, and I am well-informed in the areas of religious faith traditions and cultural diversity.
 I would love to help you integrate your personal spiritual or religious values and worldview with your counseling goals based on your preferences.

 Others would describe me as warm, compassionate, and authentic in my style, and I am especially skilled at breaking through those tough barriers of resistance, fear of failure, and self-doubt that can be characteristic of so many children and teens (and even adults!) who oppose therapy at first.
 I am very flexible and adaptable in my ability to offer developmentally-appropriate, creative, (and fun!) therapeutic interventions for children, teens, and adults of all ages.
 I understand the importance of providing a safe, inviting, comfortable space for effective therapy and developing a strong bond with each client, and I believe in collaborating with my clients to help them reach their personal goals in therapy and to cultivate a sense of empowerment and self-confidence along the way.